 This can happen for several reasons and my goal with this article is to help you overcome them:

 - Gear limitations (camera, lens, etc.): When gear limitations don't allow you to get the result you want.

-- Aperture, shutter speed and ISO allow you to get the correct exposure.
-But as you’ll see in section 4, what determines these settings is not the exposure but the idea of the photo you want to do (freeze motion, get a silky water effect, increase depth of field, capture stars as bright as possible, etc.).
+- Aperture and shutter speed allow you to get the correct exposure for the ISO you're using.
+But as you'll see in section 4, what determines these settings is not the exposure but the idea of the photo you want to do (freeze motion, get a silky water effect, increase depth of field, capture stars as bright as possible, etc.).